 The symbolism in dreams comes from many sources.
 We have a cultural narrative that programs us with specific values, fears, and judgments.
 Our personality and instincts come with default settings.
 Our family and our experiences also color the symbolism of our dreams.
 Our imagination is another element contributing to the process.
 Imagination colors our memories.
 Add all these elements together, and you have your meaning of various symbols.

 What are dreams?
-We know it is an imaginary landscape created by the mind.
-But does that make it only imagination?
+We know it is an imaginary landscape created by the mind, but does that make it only a product of imagination?
 Are dreams like everything merely an expression of everyday existence?
 We can conclude that our dreams are universal proof of non-ordinary reality.
 They are a signpost, telling us there is much more to explore.